redpanda-data/connect/website/docs/guides/bloblang/about.md

 description: The Benthos native mapping language
 ---

 Bloblang, or blobl for short, is a language designed for mapping data of a wide variety of forms.
 It's a safe, fast, and powerful way to perform document mapping within Benthos.
+It also has a [Go API for writing your own functions and methods][plugin-api] as plugins.

 Bloblang is available as a [processor][blobl.proc] and it's also possible to use blobl queries in [function interpolations][blobl.interp].